RoryAJames/TorontoDevelopmentApplications/README.md

 A Logistic Regression and Random Forest model were first used to predict the outcome of applications - either approved or denied.
 Precision was the preferred evaluation metric to compare the performance of the two models, since it is far more costly to have false positives in this particular business context.
 An example of a false positive here would be a case where the predicted outcome of an application is approved, but in actuality it is denied.

-Due to imbalances observed in the dataset, I opted to use a Stratified k-fold cross validation method to train the models and compare their prediction performance.
+Due to imbalances observed in the dataset, I opted to use a stratified five fold cross validation grid search to train the models and compare their prediction performance.

 Random Forest outperformed the logistic regression on a precision basis, and was therefore used as the model in the application.
-Since the overall goal of the app was to predict the estimated likelihood that an application is approved, I opted to have the model show the probability that an application belonged to the approved class.
+Since the overall goal of the app was to predict the estimated likelihood that an application is approved, I opted to have the model output probability that an application belonged to the approved class.
 Here is a breakdown of some of the other performance metrics that were evaluated:

 | Model                 | Accuracy       | Precision   | Recall    | ROC AUC |
 | -------------         |:-------------: | :-----:     | :-----:   | :-----: |